ismailceylan/restorm/README.md

 The `post` method is very self-explanatory, it just sends a `POST` request to the resource endpoint but the `save` method has something magical behind it.

-If the primary key is not set, it will send a `POST` request to the resource endpoint, otherwise it will send a `PUT` request.
+If the primary key is not set on the model instance, it will send a `POST` request, otherwise it will send a `PUT` request.
 That means it can handle creation and updating of resources.